How to use pixel beads? (From Beginner Basics to Custom AI Patterns)

 Here is why switching to an automated tool is a total game-changer for your hobby:

-If you want to create Perler beads Pixel art patterns that actually look like your photos, forget about manual graphing.
+If you want to create Perler bead pixel art patterns that actually look like your photos, forget about manual graphing.
 Here is how to use our Pixel beads AI to do the heavy lifting for you:

 Got a selfie, a pet photo, or a cool logo?
 Just upload it.
 The AI analyzes the image and instantly turns it into a grid.
 You don't need to know anything about "pixels" or "resolution"—the tool handles it.